 |Size||Java Heap memory size is more than a stack.||Stack size is less as compared to Java heap.|

-|Performance||Java heap is slow.||A stack is very fast as compared to java heap.|
+|Performance||Java heap is slow.||A stack is very fast compared to a Java heap.|

-|Life||Java heap memory has large life, from start to an end of an application.||Stack memory has less life or short life.|
+|Life||Java heap memory has a large life, from the start to an end of an application.||Stack memory has less life or a short life.|

 |Accessible||Java heap objects stored are accessible globally.||Objects stored in stack memory cannot be accessible across threads.|

-|Application||Java heap memory is used by each part of an application at the time of execution.||Stack memory used in parts means one at a time on an execution of a thread.|
+|Application||Each part of an application uses the Java heap memory during execution.||Stack memory used in parts means one at a time on execution of a thread.|

-|Specific||Java heap is mainly an application specific||Stack is mainly a thread specific.|
+|Specific||Java heap is mainly an application-specific||The stack is mainly thread-specific.|

 |Efficient||In Java heap, there is no efficient use of space or memory.||In Stack, space is used efficiently.|